Sudan has signed but not yet ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Omer Mohamed Ahmed Siddig, the then-permanent representative of Sudan to the United Nations, signed the TPNW on 22 July 2020.

-In 2020, Sudan said that it “is currently undertaking its internal legal and administrative processes to ratify the treaty” and urged other states also to become parties.
+Later that year, Sudan said that it “is currently undertaking its internal legal and administrative processes to ratify the treaty” and urged other states also to become parties.

 National position